Mathpix/spectra-review-paper-competition/submissions/GANs.md

 As hinted at in the introduction, this is the most challenging task, since GANs have most often a creative downstream task (generating fake people, fake music, etc.).
 In other words, the loss function of GANs tell little about model performance linked to the creative downstream task.
 For classification, a low loss on a test set suggests an accurate model, but a low loss on D and G is only a sign that training has converged to a saddle point and has stopped.

-While asking humans to evaluate *reals* from *fakes* seems like a sensible idea (effectively with HYPE [35]), most common measures are Inception Score (higher is better), Fréchet Inception Distance (lower is better).
-Recently, Costa et. al. proposed to measure *quality diversity* [21].
+While asking humans to evaluate *reals* from *fakes* seems like a sensible idea (effectively with HYPE [35]), its is a costly and time-intensive process.
 Alternatively, an independent critique network can be trained from scratch at GAN evaluation time to compare a holdout set of groundtruth data with the GAN generated data [22, 23, 24].

+Most common non-human evaluation metrics found in recent papers claiming the state-of-the-art are Inception Score (higher is better) and Fréchet Inception Distance (lower is better) [18, 54].
+Both measures are criticized for focusing on *sample quality* without capturing *sample diversity* (in other words, the metrics are not capable of detecting a *mode collapse*, as described above) [55, 56].
+Recently, Costa et. al. proposed to measure *quality diversity* [21], in reaction to high-performance GANs that optimize for both quality and diversity [53].

 # Outlook

-Over the course of this summary, we have seen how the original GAN was formulated and its associated drawbacks.
-While the subsequent GAN iterations partly tackled these original drawbacks, GANs started being used for different modes (image, text, sound, video) and for different tasks (image superresolution, image style transfer, etc.).
-Most recently, GANs was caught in the trends of transformers and self-supervision.
-In the domain of evaluation, progress has been slower in comparison, and a lot remains to be discovered.
+Over the course of this summary, we briefly formulated the original GAN and described its associated drawbacks.
+While the subsequent GAN iterations partly tackled these original challenges, GANs started being used for different modes (image, text, sound, video) and for different tasks (image superresolution, image style transfer, etc.).
+Most recently, GANs reached photo-realistic performance and was caught in the trends of transformers and self-supervision.
+GANs are now at a stage where a human can often not distinguish *fake* from *real*.
+The role of systematic quantitative GAN evaluation must be emphasized, but progress has been slower in comparison.
+This unbalance between creation and evaluation as a reality-check, relates to the more serious concerns of Deepfakes [57] or adversarial nets (GANs' close relatives) able to trump models and humans [58].

 ---

-For further in-depth reading and learning, see the coursera class [Generative Adversarial Networks (GANs) Specialization](https://www.coursera.org/specializations/generative-adversarial-networks-gans?ranMID=40328&ranEAID=SAyYsTvLiGQ&ranSiteID=SAyYsTvLiGQ-jsl.a4ThyS7B6Pg5_AQbMQ&siteID=SAyYsTvLiGQ-jsl.a4ThyS7B6Pg5_AQbMQ&utm_content=10&utm_medium=partners&utm_source=linkshare&utm_campaign=SAyYsTvLiGQ) from DeepLearning.AI (all assignments can be found [here](https://github.com/amanchadha/coursera-gan-specialization)) and the book [GANs in Action](https://www.manning.com/books/gans-in-action).
+For further in-depth reading and learning, see the Coursera class [Generative Adversarial Networks (GANs) Specialization](https://www.coursera.org/specializations/generative-adversarial-networks-gans?ranMID=40328&ranEAID=SAyYsTvLiGQ&ranSiteID=SAyYsTvLiGQ-jsl.a4ThyS7B6Pg5_AQbMQ&siteID=SAyYsTvLiGQ-jsl.a4ThyS7B6Pg5_AQbMQ&utm_content=10&utm_medium=partners&utm_source=linkshare&utm_campaign=SAyYsTvLiGQ) from DeepLearning.AI (all assignments can be found [here](https://github.com/amanchadha/coursera-gan-specialization)) and the book [GANs in Action](https://www.manning.com/books/gans-in-action).

 ## References